Mastering the Art of Money Management: A Guide to Financial Basics

 MANAGING YOUR INCOME

 Managing your income may initially seem overwhelming, as it often brings to mind numbers and paperwork.
 However, it encompasses more than simply balancing your books.
 Financial wellness also involves cultivating the right mindset about money.
-Make it a habit to practice the following:
+Conversely, if you connyntly spend more than your income, your debts will accumulate and potentially spiral out of control.
+Building a savings buffer is essential for unexpected emergencies, so never underestimate the importance of saving.

 PLAN AHEAD